thedhanawada/about/index.md

 "Dhanawada" – a name that resonates with heritage and tradition.
 In Sanskrit, "Dhana" signifies wealth, not just in material but in knowledge, experience, and values.
 "Wada" often refers to a residence or dwelling.
 Together, "Dhanawada" symbolizes a place rich in history, knowledge, and legacy.
 Just as the name suggests, I aim to be a repository of knowledge, experience, and values in my professional journey.

+"Dhanawada" – a name that resonates with heritage and tradition.
+In Sanskrit, "Dhana" signifies wealth, not just in material but in knowledge, experience, and values.
+"Wada" often refers to a residence or dwelling.
+Together, "Dhanawada" symbolizes a place rich in history, knowledge, and legacy.

+In this academic sanctuary, delve into my research, musings, and endeavors as I navigate the vast ocean of knowledge.
+Bridging the past with the present, I aim to be a beacon for scholarly pursuits and academic collaborations.
 Welcome!
 I'm Nirmala Rao Dhanawada, and this is a space where I share information about my professional journey, interests, and collaborations.
 Explore the links to know more about me and my work.

 <!--## Career Summary